status-im/specs/docs/draft/7-group-chat.md

 ### Signature

-The signature for each event is calculated by encoding each `MembershipUpdateEvent` in its protobuf representation and prepending the bytes of the chatID, lastly the `Keccak256` of the bytes is signed using the private key by the author and added to the `events` field of MembershipUpdateMessage.
+The node calculates the signature for each event by encoding each `MembershipUpdateEvent` in its protobuf representation and prepending the bytes of the chatID, lastly the node signs the `Keccak256` of the bytes using the private key by the author and added to the `events` field of MembershipUpdateMessage.

 ### Group membership event

-Any group membership event received MUST be verified by calculating the signature as per the method described above.
+Any `group membership` event received MUST be verified by calculating the signature as per the method described above.
 The author MUST be extracted from it, if the verification fails the event MUST be discarded.

 #### CHAT_CREATED

-Chat created event is the first event that needs to be sent.
-Any event with a clock value lower then this MUST be discarded.
+Chat `created event` is the first event that needs to be sent.
+Any event with a clock value lower than this MUST be discarded.
 Upon receiving this event a client MUST validate the `chatId` provided with the updates and create a chat with identified by `chatId` and named `name`.

 #### NAME_CHANGED

-A name changed event is used by admins to change the name of the group chat.
+`admins` use a `name changed` event to change the name of the group chat.
 Upon receiving this event a client MUST validate the `chatId` provided with the updates and MUST ensure the author of the event is an admin of the chat, otherwise the event MUST be ignored.
 If the event is valid the chat name SHOULD be changed to `name`.

 #### MEMBERS_ADDED

-A members added event is used by admins to add members to the chat.
+`admins` use a `members added` event to add members to the chat.
 Upon receiving this event a client MUST validate the `chatId` provided with the updates and MUST ensure the author of the event is an admin of the chat, otherwise the event MUST be ignored.
 If the event is valid a client MUST update the list of members of the chat who have not joined, adding the `members` received.
 `members` is an array of hex encoded public keys.

 #### MEMBER_JOINED

-A members joined event is used by a member of the chat to signal that they want to start receiving messages from this chat.
+`members` use a `members joined` event to signal that they want to start receiving messages from this chat.
 Upon receiving this event a client MUST validate the `chatId` provided with the updates.
 If the event is valid a client MUST update the list of members of the chat who joined, adding the signer.
 Any `message` sent to the group chat should now include the newly joined member.

 #### ADMINS_ADDED

-An admins added event is used by admins to add make other admins in the chat.
+`admins` use an `admins added` event to add make other admins in the chat.
 Upon receiving this event a client MUST validate the `chatId` provided with the updates, MUST ensure the author of the event is an admin of the chat and MUST ensure all `members` are already `members` of the chat, otherwise the event MUST be ignored.
 If the event is valid a client MUST update the list of admins of the chat, adding the `members` received.
 `members` is an array of hex encoded public keys.

 #### MEMBER_REMOVED

-A member-removed event is used to leave or kick members of the chat.
+`members` and/or `admins` use a `member-removed` event to leave or kick members of the chat.
 Upon receiving this event a client MUST validate the `chatId` provided with the updates, MUST ensure that:
 - If the author of the event is an admin, target can only be themselves or a non-admin member.
 - If the author of the event is not an admin, the target of the event can only be themselves.